 Me and Old Gimpy we come ambling down the hill all silent-like but the wind was blowing the wrong way and every dog in the neighborhood took up with barking.
 I don't blame them as being downwind of Gimpy was an obvious circumstance.
-Anyway, we heard the sweetest sound two starving, ring-tailed, masked bandits ever heard.
-A yapping Pomeranian, the scourge of his backyard, left outside to peeing on the carpet.
-An advertisement for a midnight snack if I ever heard one.
+Then we heard the sweetest sound two starving, ring-tailed, masked bandits ever heard.
+A yapping Pomeranian, the scourge of his backyard, left out back.
+An advertisement for a midnight snack on the hoof.

-So we clumb over the fence pretty silent like but of course the yapper set up a clatter and of course no one paid any attention.
+So we clumb over the fence pretty silent like and of course the yapper set up a louder clatter but no one paid any attention.
 With two of us it didn't take long to quiet the little feller down and I tried dragging it over the fence by myself but Gimpy held me back so the three of us fell into a heap and so there was nothing for it but to tear into it right away.
-We gained what it lost.
+It lost what we gained.

-I did finally manage to get over the fence with the head and the feet all more or less connected to the skin while Gimpy tried to keep up when the back door finally opened to see what all the fuss was all about.
+I did finally manage to get over the fence with the head and the feet all connected more or less to the skin while Gimpy tried to keep up when the back door creaked opened to see what all the fuss was about.